OmarMagdy86/CSE211sProject/README.md

 **Hardware Requirements**

+ST NUCLEO-F401RE Development Board

+Arduino Multifunction Shield

+**Building and running**

-Connect the Arduino Multifunction Shield to the NUCLEO-F401RE board.
+1- Connect the Arduino Multifunction Shield to the NUCLEO-F401RE board.

-Connect the NUCLEO board to your computer via USB.
+2- Connect the NUCLEO board to your computer via USB.

-Use your preferred Mbed OS build tool (Mbed CLI, Mbed Studio, etc.) to build the project for the NUCLEO_F401RE target and your chosen toolchain (e.g., ARMC6, GCC_ARM).
+3- Use your preferred Mbed OS build tool (Mbed CLI, Mbed Studio, etc.) to build the project for the NUCLEO_F401RE target and your chosen toolchain (e.g., ARMC6, GCC_ARM).

+'''
 $ mbed compile -m NUCLEO_F401RE -t <TOOLCHAIN> --flash
+'''
 Replace <TOOLCHAIN> with your toolchain (e.g., ARMC6).
 The --flash flag will automatically program the board after a successful build.

-Alternatively, you can manually copy the generated .bin or .hex file from the BUILD directory to the NUCLEO board's virtual drive.
+4- Alternatively, you can manually copy the generated .bin or .hex file from the BUILD directory to the NUCLEO board's virtual drive.

-Press the black reset button on the NUCLEO board to run the application.
+5- Press the black reset button on the NUCLEO board to run the application.

 **Expected behavior**